nasa/Transform-to-Open-Science/tops_faq.md

-<h2>TOPS FAQ</h2>
+<h2>Transform to Open Science (TOPS) Frequently Asked Questions </h2>
-This page contains a selection of questions and answers for the TOPS May 2022 community events that TOPS believes may benefit the wider community.
-Both the questions and responses have been edited for length and clarity; a full transcript of the event is available in our GitHub <a href = "https://github.com/nasa/Transform-to-Open-Science/tree/main/docs/Area1_Engagement/Community_Forums">community forum</a> and <a href = "https://github.com/nasa/Transform-to-Open-Science/tree/main/docs/Area1_Engagement/Community_Panels">community panel</a> pages.
+This page is a living document of the most common questions posed to the TOPS team.
+It is our hope that these answers will benefit the wider community.
+Further details can be found in the transcripts of our community events on our <a href = "https://github.com/nasa/Transform-to-Open-Science/tree/main/docs/Area1_Engagement/Community_Forums">community forum</a> and <a href = "https://github.com/nasa/Transform-to-Open-Science/tree/main/docs/Area1_Engagement/Community_Panels">community panel</a> pages.
 <h3>General Questions on TOPS</h3>
 <details>
   <summary>